qortmdgh4141/AI-Lost-Pet-Search-App/README.md

 # 🐕  AI Lost Pet Search App
+(The project is still in progress... (planned to be completed around October))

 Build a platform to track the location of dogs based on Computer Vision & GPS and organize a system for protecting abandoned dogs between individuals.